 Bonfires Click to get info

-Smoky car vehicles Click to get info
+Smoky vehicles Click to get info

-They will want to know:
+They'll want to know:

 - The type of vehicle (be as specific as possible)

 - The date, time and place where you saw the vehicle

 - If possible, the name of the vehicle's operator (the company or owner)

 Find out more on the DVSA website.